SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 }
 ```

-Let's jump on the metrics collection in the cache.
+We have most of the building blocks for our cache, let's now jump to the metrics collection in the cache.

 ### Measuring metrics